isomerpages/cris-cadence/pages/terms-of-use.md

 **Variation**

 5. CADENCE may, from time to time and at its sole and absolute discretion, amend these Terms of Use without prior notice.
 The amended Terms of Use will be posted on this Web Site.
 Your access and use of this Web Site after the amended Terms of Use have been posted, will constitute your acceptance and agreement to be bound by the amended Terms of Use.
-To avoid doubt, references to these “Terms of Use” shall include such Terms of Use as amended from time to time by CRIS and posted on this Web Site.
+To avoid doubt, references to these “Terms of Use” shall include such Terms of Use as amended from time to time by CADENCECRIS and posted on this Web Site.

 **Relying On Information**